Pacific Coliseum: Boxing

-This venue has hosted Muhammad Ali vs. George Chuvalo II on May 1, 1972 and Michael Spinks vs Oscar Rivadeneyra on November 25, 1983.
+This venue has hosted Muhammad Ali vs. George Chuvalo II on May 1, 1972, and Michael Spinks vs Oscar Rivadeneyra on November 25, 1983.

+Tennis

+Pacific Coliseum has hosted two Billie Jean King Cup of Tennis qualifying matches.
+Canada versus Latvia in 2022 and Canada versus Belgium in 2023.

+Vancouver Goldeneyes

+Pacific Coliseum will be the new host of the Vancouver Goldeneyes, starting in 2025.
+The team will be the new primary tenant of the building, and will be one of two expansion franchises of the Professional Women's Hockey League (PWHL) for the 2025–26 season.

 Other uses

-Notable Concerts
+Notable concerts

 On September 7, 1968 Jimi Hendrix performed at the Coliseum with his band The Jimi Hendrix Experience.

 On December 28, 1968, rock group Led Zeppelin opened for Vanilla Fudge.
 This would be the first of several concerts for the band at the Pacific Coliseum over the next decade.
 Led Zeppelin would go on to base several of their North American tour operations from Vancouver and the Pacific Coliseum in the early 1970s.

 Three Dog Night appeared at the Coliseum with opening act Hoyt Axton on January 24, 1970.

-On June 6, 1970 the Doors performed at the Coliseum with Albert King.
+On June 6, 1970 the Doors performed at the Coliseum with Albert King as part of their Roadhouse Blues Tour.
+The show was recorded and released as a live album Live in Vancouver 1970.

-On Jun 25, 1971 the Yes (band) performed their Yes Album Tour, one of two Canadian dates, at the Coliseum.
+On Jun 25, 1971 the Yes performed their Yes Album Tour, one of two Canadian dates, at the Coliseum.
 There was only 3 concerts that year, the other bands (on separate dates) were Led Zeppelin and Jethro Tull.

 In 1972, The Rolling Stones opened their tour in support of their iconic album Exile On Main Street at the Pacific Coliseum.
 The band performed "Ventilator Blues" off the Exile album for the only time in their storied career at this concert.
 Stevie Wonder performed as the opening act.

-On June 22, 1973 and May 17, 1974 the Coliseum hosted the Grateful Dead in an iconic set of performances featured in their album of live concerts, 'Pacific Northwest '73 - '74: Believe It If You Need It.'
+On June 22, 1973, and May 17, 1974, the Coliseum hosted the Grateful Dead in an iconic set of performances featured in their album of live concerts, 'Pacific Northwest '73 - '74: Believe It If You Need It.'

 On November 2, 1974, George Harrison performed the first of a series of concerts that would form his infamous Dark Horse Tour.
 This tour marked not only the first North American Tour by a former-Beatle, but also Harrison's last tour for 17 years.